How To Win Anything

 So the first tip for winning any prize on a draw game is this: pool your money.

-Everyone loves to say “I won”, but to better your odds, you’d better get used to saying “we won”.
+Everyone loves to say “I won”, but to better your odds, get used to saying “we won”.
 Without the power of the office pool, lottery players would need to shell out serious cash to guarantee any of it coming back.

 By pooling funds from friends, co-workers, neighbors, or anyone else who’s willing to take a risk with you, you can guarantee yourself the lowest prize possible – sounds glamorous doesn’t it?